 Alternatively you can try using longer 12 inch slips, removing all but the tiny leaves at the very tip.
 Plant the cutting by covering the whole length with soil, only the leaves of the tip should stick out of the ground.
-The cuttings will root at every leave node.
+The cuttings will root at every leaf node.
 Not just the leave nodes under the ground will root.
-A sweet potato also grows roots from every leave node that develops as your cutting grows.
+A sweet potato also grows roots from every leaf node that develops as your cutting grows.
 This time leave 2-3 ft gap between slips.

 Once the newly planted slips begin to take off keep them well watered and feed weekly with a high potash fertiliser.

 How many Calories are in a Potato?

 How to Grow Autumn Sowings of Sweet Peas

 How to Grow Broad Beans from Seed

 How to Grow Butternut Squash from Seed